sweetbbak/toru/README.md

 > the CLI interface is subject to change.
 PR's and advice on project sturcture, pkg organization and
 > feedback on the UI of toru is much appreciated.
 >
-> Currently tested on Linux and Windows
+> Currently tested on Linux, Mac and Windows
 > I would much appreciate someone reporting on the functionality on any BSD or Mac
 > Android with termux currently has UDP issues.
 Idk much about how android works